lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Entities/DiscordActivity.md

 # Url property

-Stream url, is validated when type is 1
+Stream url is validated when type is 1

 ```csharp
 public string Url { get; set; }